 What to have in your client’s CRM file:

-What many accounting firms lacked was simply the understanding of how powerful the information they have on their clients.
+What many accounting firms lacked was simply the understanding of how powerful the information they have on their clients is.
 Again, you see the complete picture of a client’s business — what’s working and not working.

 It all starts with the initial and ongoing conversations you proactively create with your clients.
 For many firms, they maintain a CRM file with quick facts on names of spouse and children, plus type of business.
 Very basic stuff.